-- Avoid tap water contact – including brushing your teeth, eating raw foods and making ice cubes; or at least boil it
+- Avoid contact with tap water – including brushing your teeth, eating raw foods and making ice cubes; or at least boil it

 - Drink bottled water or carbonated drinks and make sure the seal is still intact

-- Avoid certain types of food – raw fruits and veggies, raw/undercooked meats, seafood, (open) condiments, unpasteurized dairy, non-hot rice
+- Avoid certain types of food – raw fruits and veggies (especially salads), raw/undercooked meats, seafood, (open) condiments, unpasteurized dairy, non-hot rice

 - Practice good hygiene – wash your hands well for 20 seconds and dry them (as well as your dishes) before touching food, use sanitiser